Participants Frequently Asked Questions:

 As part of our ongoing focus on your safety, and in partnership with Final Stretch, Scheels, and the Rochester Track Club, we ask for your full cooperation in order to avoid any interruption of the day’s events.

-There will be no bag check for the 5k and half marathon events.
-The start and finish line are located abut ½ m mile from each other.
-Please secure bags in your vehicles or ask a friend/family member to hold onto your items until you finish.
+There will be a bag check.
+It is preferred that you please secure bags in your vehicles or ask a friend/family member to hold onto your items until you finish.

 Race personnel and security reserve the right to search any bag at any time, both within and outside the start and finish areas